Back to Basics: Hats

 DIRECTIONS

 Using the Old Norwegian Cast-on and your smaller needles, cast on 84 [96, 108, 120, 132] stitches with CC.
-Place a stitch marker to denote the beginning of the round and join to work in the round, ensuring not to twist.
+Place a stitch marker to denote the BOR and join to work in the round, ensuring not to twist.

 BRIM